 California Department of Pesticide Regulation Data

 During the 2024 California Integrated Report, an error associated with duplicative pesticide data was corrected.
 Staff identified two data submissions containing some overlapping data results collected by California Department of Pesticide Regulation (“CDPR”) for the Central Valley Region.
 This resulted in some data being assessed twice and the CDPR data having an outsized influence on listing recommendations.
 This issue affected 36 CalWQA Decisions and 68 pairs of LOEs spanning four waterbodies (Pleasant Grove Creek, the south branch of Pleasant Grove Creek, and two tributaries to Pleasant Grove Creek) and 15 different pesticides.
 For the 2024 California Integrated Report, each LOE pair was examined, the LOE with the most complete data was kept in the assessment, and the listing recommendation was amended.
 The listing status for most recommendations remain unchanged from the 2020-2022 California Integrated Report.
-For a list of the pesticide LOE pairs and CalWQA Decisions that were corrected in the 2024 California Integrated Report, please reference Appendix N: List of Central Valley Water Board Decisions Corrected Due to Duplicate California Department of Pesticide Regulation Data Submission.
+For a list of the pesticide LOE pairs and CalWQA Decisions that were corrected in the 2024 California Integrated Report, please reference Appendix N: List of Central Valley Regional Water Board Decisions Corrected Due to Duplicate California Department of Pesticide Regulation Data Submission.

 Sediment Toxicity LOE Mislabel Reassessments

 During the 2024 California Integrated Report, an error from incorrectly labelling four pyrethroids in sediment LOEs as sediment toxicity LOEs was corrected.
 There were 16 CalWQA Decisions affected by the mislabeled LOEs that were not corrected for the 2020-2022 California Integrated Report.
 By correctly labelling these LOEs, a new CalWQA Decision for pyrethroids was created for an unnamed tributary to Pleasant Grove Creek, South Branch.
 Of the 17 corrected or new CalWQA Decisions, the listing status for 11 did not change when the error was corrected.
 Of the remaining six CalWQA Decisions corrected, three waterbody-pollutant combinations for pyrethroid pesticides were delisted and three CalWQA Decisions for toxicity were delisted and will be retired in the 2026 California Integrated Report.
 State Water Board staff is waiting for the listing cycle for the 2026 California Integrated Report to retire the CalWQA Decisions to ensure that there is a record of the error and correction of the error within the database.
-For specific information on changes to CalWQA Decisions see Appendix O: List of Central Valley Water Board Decisions Corrected Due to Pyrethroids Sediment Toxicity Mislabel Error.
+For specific information on changes to CalWQA Decisions see Appendix O: List of Central Valley Regional Water Board Decisions Corrected Due to Pyrethroids Sediment Toxicity Mislabel Error.

 Battle Creek Watershed

-Data submitted outside of the normal solicitation period for the 2024 California Integrated Report was included in assessments for four waterbodies in the Sacramento River Basin:
+Data submitted outside of the normal solicitation period for the 2024 California Integrated Report were included in assessments for four waterbodies in the Sacramento River Basin:

 Bailey Creek (Shasta County)